Dameon1/sickFitsClient/README.md

 ## Instructions

+Users can view products by simply visiting the page or create an account to be able to purchase and post new products.

 ## Coding styles

+This is a Next.js project that uses GraphQL and Apollo client

 ## Screenshots
+- **TODO**
 <!-- - Mobile screenshots on the left and right
 - On the left you will find what single recipe search will provide you
 - On the right is the "search for" screen, where you can add and pick from options